veit/jupyter-tutorial/docs/hub/ipyparallel/intro.rst

     The possible routing scheme. ``leastload`` always assigns tasks to the engine with the fewest open tasks.
-Alternatively, ``lru`` (Least Recently Used), ``plainrandom``,  ``twobin`` and ``weighted`` can be selected, the latter two also need Numpy.
+Alternatively, ``lru`` (Least Recently Used), ``plainrandom``,  ``twobin`` and ``weighted`` can be selected, the latter two also need NumPy.

     This can be configured in ``ipcontroller_config.py``, for example with ``c.TaskScheduler.scheme_name = 'leastload'`` or with